Budget 2021: Everything we know so far

 What’s new?
 The Chancellor will accept a recommendation from the Low Pay Commission to increase the National Living wage to £9.50 an hour from £8.91 from next April for workers aged 23 and over.

 Before tax, a full-time worker on the minimum wage will now earn £1,074 more a year from next April.
-But there’s a ‘taper’ for those people on Universal Credit, so for every £1 earned above a threshold for the benefit, a worker loses 63p.
+But there’s a “taper” for those people on universal credit, so for every £1 earnt above a threshold for the benefit, a worker loses 63p.

-That’s compared to being around £1,000 per year worse off if you receive Universal Credit after the government scrapped a £20 per week uplift introduced amid the pandemic.
+That’s compared to being around £1,000 per year worse off if you receive universal credit after the government scrapped a £20 per week uplift introduced during the pandemic.

 The bottom line: This increase in the minimum wages means there are fewer low paid workers in the UK, part of a long-term trend if you compare hourly rates of pay over time.
 However, this does not address the concern that benefits are too low for those who are out of work, unable to work enough hours or who are unable to work at all.
 The basic rates of benefits are at their lowest level since 1990, according to Torsten Bell, chief executive of the Resolution Foundation think tank.